kigos21/kigos21/README.md

 ### 🚀 About Me

 I'm a passionate IT student and aspiring full-stack developer, currently honing my skills at the University of Santo Tomas.
-I love tech, as much as I love **hiking** and **exploring nature** ❤️!
+I love tech, as much as I love **hiking** ❤️!

 ### 🛠️ Skills